onstottj/sample-products-list/README.md

 Future enhancements
 -------------------

+ * Setup routing
+ * Add more unit tests (there's not much logic to test so far)
- * It would be nice to do more separation of presentational vs container components
+ * Do more separation of presentational vs container components
  * Redux could be added when the app grows more complex
- * Add unit tests
- * Add sample screenshots to the readme
- * Setup routing